sammygriffiths/thrust/README.md

 - [ ] Get Thrust to create project directory so **_you_** don't have to!
 - [ ] Have it ask about optional extras (slick, colorbox etc.)
 - [ ] Have it ask about JS functions and generate example html (accordions etc.)
+- [ ] Ask about breakpoints if responsive.

 [via]:http://www.viacreative.co.uk